 To enable engagers to quickly determine whether the new rules need to be considered, the Government has introduced a new gateway process.
 This is intended to be a simple mechanism which will quickly eliminate business to business relationships which are not within the scope of the rules.

 NB.
 Initially, the documents issued by HMRC contained a 20% material test as step one: this was consulted on but has not formed part of the proposals going forward.
 However, the provision of materials is an important test in the new Employment Status Service online tool.

 The key test is, “do the terms of a ‘disguised employment’ apply?”
 This refers to when an individual is deemed an employee of the limited company or LLP.
 If so it is likely that these new rules will apply

-HMRC will provide simplified guidance, including a digital tool to help engagers decide if a contract is for employment or self-employment.
+HMRC has provided simplified guidance, including the Employment Status Service tool to help engagers decide if a contract is for employment or self-employment.
 Answering the questions in the guidance and using the tools will give the engager HMRC’s view of the correct tax treatment.

-How will tax and NIC be accounted for?
+How will tax and NICs be accounted for?

 This is where it starts to get more complicated.
 The suggestion is that to work out the correct amount of tax and NICs, the engager will need to calculate an amount of deemed employment income (and earnings for NICs).
 This is the amount of the payment made to the intermediary, less any VAT charged.